IsabellFtz/fustatCART/README.md

 # CART Visualizations and Replication

 This repository contains the supplementary material for a project on Classification Trees.
 The project comprises the creation of a website introducing the topic at a level suitable for end-of-bachelor students who wish to learn more about classical machine learning models, as well as a more in-depth paper on the mathematical theory behind Classification Trees and their application to a self-chosen dataset.
-The corresponding fU:stat website article is yet to be published (as of September 2025).
+The corresponding fu:stat website article is yet to be published (as of September 2025).

 ## Repository Contents